sharetribe/flex-docs/src/docs/concepts-development/flex-environments/index.md

 <info>

-**Organization** and **environment** are terms that are used to communicate which Flex marketplace you are looking at in Console.
+**Organization** and **environment** are terms that are used to communicate which Sharetribe marketplace you are looking at in Console.

 **Organization**: An entity that is created when you first create an account.
 This is where you can invite other admin users to work with.
 An